nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 ```

 ## Building and installing the Gstreamer plugins
-Starting with Gstreamer 1.14, NVDEC and NVENC are part of the `gst-plugins-bad` collection.
-These are installed by default with Ubuntu 18.04, except for NVDEC and NVENC.
+Starting with Gstreamer 1.14, nvdec and nvenc are part of the `gst-plugins-bad` collection.
+These are installed by default with Ubuntu 18.04, except for nvdec and nvenc.
 They must be built manually

 Start by cloning the `gst-plugins-bad` Git repository on your machine.
 This will clone the latest version of the plugins; however, it order to build them, `gst-plugins-bad` must be the exact same version as the installed Gstreamer version, which is 1.14.1 on a default Ubuntu 18.04 install.
 We must checkout the 1.14.1 version of the `gst-plugins-bad` repo.